louiejtaylor/fang-tcga/README.md

 # fang-tcga
 Snakemake workflow to map non-human TCGA reads to target genomes and summarize alignments

+Note: this project is under active development and is not currently operational.

 ## Install

     git clone https://github.com/louiejtaylor/fang-tcga